-FACT CHECK: Dunkin' Donuts Facebook Coupon
+Dunkin' 'Free Box of Donuts' Coupon Scam

 Dunkin’ DonutsUS , there is a coupon going around on Facebook for FREE dozen donuts, when you click it you are routed to a survey of 3 questions, then you are asked to share it on facebook, then you are asked to message it to 15 people final step you are redirected to another site at which point my WEBROOT SECURITY ALERTED Me DANGER THE PAGE YOU ARE ATTEMPING TO ACCESS HAS MALWARE are you sure you want to continue.
 I did not continue and warned everyone I sent it to not to enter and request the coupon.
 Is this a fake offer that you should be warning your followers about?

+Moreover, even those users who experienced no malware issues still had to like and share and link to the scam, and disclose personal information, to qualify for their supposedly “free” donuts.

-On 17 April 2017, a representative for Dunkin’ Donuts wrote on the company’s official Facebook page that the “free dozen” coupon is not offered by the chain:
+A representative for Dunkin’ Donuts wrote on the company’s official Facebook page that the online “free dozen” coupon is not one offered by the chain:

 There are many Facebook coupon scams operating in the same manner, and the problem has been present for years.
 In 2014, the Better Business Bureau issued guidelines warning specifically of identical scams on Facebook targeting shoppers: